In this tutorial, we share 5 easy ways to export the pages of a PDF as individual JPEG or PNG images on Mac for free.

 All the pages of the PDF will be saved as individual images.

-Use third-party Mac apps to convert PDF into images
+3. Use third-party Mac apps to convert a PDF into images

-I tried over ten PDF apps and most well-rated apps to convert PDF to JPG or PNG images in the Mac App Store are free to download, but need a payment to work.
+I tried over 10 PDF apps, and the majority of the well-rated ones that convert PDFs to JPG or PNG images in the Mac App Store are free to download but require payment to work.
 Some also offer a trial period.
-If your work involves daily conversion of PDFs to image files, you can try the following apps:

 Need payment to work (but offer a free trial)